Top countries to make the most of your retirement (and have a high pace of life)

 Retire in Portugal

-Portugal is one of the favorite retirement destinations for the north European, and it is being increasingly popular among Americans.
-Due to its retiree foreign income tax free regime together with an enviable climate, beaches, open-air markets, good food, wine and an extensive knowledge of English.
+Portugal is one of the favorite retirement destinations for the North European, and it is being increasingly popular among Americans.
+Due to its retiree foreign income tax-free regime together with an enviable climate, beaches, open-air markets, good food, wine and an extensive knowledge of English.
 Portugal is a safe country, besides being under one of the best healthcare systems in the world.
 And at a considerably affordable price.
-The largest retirement expat communities in Portugal are located mainly in Lisbon, Algarve, Cascais and Guimarães.
-If you are an European wishing to retire abroad, but not so far from your home, Portugal may be one of the Europe’s best countries to retire.
+The largest retirement expat communities in Portugal are located mainly in Lisbon, Algarve, Cascais, and Guimarães.
+If you are a European wishing to retire abroad, but not so far from your home, Portugal may be one of Europe’s best countries to retire.

 Retirement Visa in Portugal

-To retire in Portugal, the main requirement is have a monthly income of at least EUR 1,000.
+To retire in Portugal, the main requirement is having a monthly income of at least EUR 1,000.

 Non-EU citizens must apply for a category 1 resident visa at any Portuguese consulate or embassy.
 Upon arrival in the country, they must apply for a residence permit within six months.
 Renewable every two years.
 After the 5th they can obtain the permanent residence permit.

 There is also the option of the Golden Visa, which allows the residence for 5 years to foreigners who buy property worth EUR 500,000 or invest EUR 1,000,000 in a business or start a local business that creates at least 10 jobs.
 After 5 years, it is possible to apply for the permanent residence and after 6 for the citizenship.